aammff456/JToHRevampedKit/README.md

 # Welcome to the JToHKitRewritten!

 The JToHKitRewritten is a completely overhauled version of the JToH Kit.
-It takes advantage of optimizations to make things run much much faster while also allowing for more creative freedom.
+It takes advantage of optimizations to make things run much faster while also allowing for more creative freedom.

 * Works out of the box